winniewcyu/gobang_easy/README.md

   - `/src`
     - `/components` - Stores reusable UI components (images) used across different parts of the application.
     - `/pages` - Contains build and deployment scripts to automate parts of the development process.
+    - `/store` - Store game condition, significantly contribute to entire run of application.
-    - `/chessBot` - Consists of code for win checking, reusable as end game mechanism
+    - `/chessBot` - Consists of code for win checking, reusable as end game mechanism.
+    - `/assests` - Contain wallpaper of game board.

-## System Building Procedure //to_be_justify
+## System Building Procedure

 The system was built using the following procedure and key components:

-1. **Setup Development Environment** - Configured the local development `localhost:3000` environment with react.
+1. **Setup Development Environment** - Configured the local development `localhost:3000` environment with react and used node.js with mongodb for server setup.
-2. **Database Integration** - ?mongodb/posgresql? has been implemented for robust data management and retrieval.
+2. **Database Integration** - Mongodb has been implemented for robust data management and retrieval.
 Record of upload can be inserted and deleted by logged in users.
 3. **Coding Standards** - Followed best practices in coding standards to ensure readability and maintainability.
 4. **Version Control** - Utilized Git for version control, with systematic commits and descriptive messages.
 5. **Testing and Debugging** - Manually testing whether codes are implemented correctly to ensure the stability and reliability of the system.
-6. **Deployment** - Deployed the application on the ?github? server using continuous deployment pipelines.

 Compared to the streamlined model, this project employs the prototyping method, which emphasizes iterative implementation and debugging.

 ## Accomplishments and Bonus Request //to_be_amend

-*BONUS*
+[x] **Database Intergration** - Integrate a global database, i.e: MongoDB

+[ ] **Two human players** - Support two-human player game.
+Players are connected via a server (local), and each player has a separate game window.

+[ ] **Random Player** - Support the game between a human player and a random player

+[ ] **User signup** - Create a new user profile.
+Only user name and password are needed.

+[ ] **User Login & Logout** - Let users login and logout in your game.
+Users should be able to conduct more operations after login.

+[ ] **View Game Records** - Users can view the game record with the following attributes: start time, elapsed time, player names, winner, and the final Goboard with stones.

+[x] **Upon Login** - Upon login, show the main page with two panels: “start new game”, “view the game records”.

+[ ] **During the game** - During the game, display a 19x19 Goboard, current player and its stone type, all player scores, start time, elapsed time.
+The information should be presented clearly and correctly.

+[x] **Player move** - After a player places a stone, the stone is rendered correctly.
+Meanwhile, different players have different stones.

+[x] **Gameover** - When a player forms five consecutive pieces of the same color on the horizontal, vertical, and diagonal directions, the game ends.
+The game returns to the main page.

+[ ] **Retract a false move** - In a game of two human players, one player can retract a false move after seeking agreement from another human player.

+[x] **Chat System** - Players are able to send and receive chat messages from each other during the game.

+**BONUS**

+[ ] **Add friends and further invite friends to a game**

+[x] **Early Termination of the Game (e.g., “open 4” 活四, double "open 3s" 雙活三)**

+[ ] **Time control.
+For example, each player has a main time limit, say 20 minutes to make decisions on all their moves.
+Once a player uses up their main time, they enter into the elegant time period.
+This is often a series of fixed time intervals, like 30 seconds per move.**

+[ ] **detect and disallow (some of) the forbidden moves**

+[x] **Implement Game AI with (some of) the following techniques: Rule-based AI - Advanced Techniques, e.g. alpha-beta pruning.**

+[x] **Implement admin users that can view user records and delete users.**

+[ ] **Sound effects of the game**

+[x] **Good UI Design**

+**Extra Bonus**

+[x] **Allow player to choose between black or white stone.**

+[x] **Password of every users are hashed before storing to db.**

+[ ] **Wallpaper of game board can be chosen between three options.**

 ## Partially Completed Work //to_be_amend